daveB1978/PREPAIR/README.md

 PREPAIR uses the matlab version of AFNI toolbox, available at [afni_matlab](https://github.com/zsaad/afni_matlab) as well as as the AFNI binary code available at [afni_binary](https://afni.nimh.nih.gov/)

-If you run the demo files, the chronux toolbox available at [chronux](https://afni.nimh.nih.gov/) will be necessary
+If you run the demo files, the chronux toolbox available at [chronux](https://afni.nimh.nih.gov/) will be necessary.
+Data to run the demo files are available at the [Harvard Dataver](https://dataverse.harvard.edu/dataverse/prepair).

 After downloading MATLAB, afni_matlab (and chronux), please direct your scripts to the appropriate directory by adding the following line: